 A manager may give the tenant or the tenant’s visitor a Notice to Leave the premises if they have reasonable grounds to believe that a serious act of violence by the tenant has occurred on the premises, or that the safety of any person on the premises is in danger from the tenant.

-A Notice to Leave under this section 368 must be given as soon as it is possible for the manager to safely do so after the serious act of violence has occurred (s 326(4)).
+A Notice to Leave under section 368 must be given as soon as the manager can safely do so after the serious act of violence has occurred (s 326(4)).

 A Notice to Leave must be in the prescribed form (s 368).
 A Notice to Leave has immediate effect.
 The tenant or visitor must not remain on the premises after receiving the notice (s 369).
 Notice to Leave forms are available to download from the CAV website at www.consumer.vic.gov.au.